drcokefloat/sepsis-screening/README.md

 2. Open your web browser and navigate to the URL shown in the terminal (typically http://localhost:8501)

-3. Upload your CSV file containing research records (you can use the provided `sample_data.csv` for testing)
+3. Upload your CSV file containing research records (you can use the provided `clean_sample_data.csv` for testing)

 4. Adjust the threshold settings in the sidebar as needed